 If you must miss class or arrive late, please get the lecture notes from a classmate.
-Unfortunately, I cannot provide the completed PowerPoint slides via email or Sakai.
+I cannot provide the completed PowerPoint slides via email or Sakai.
 Also, if we watch a clip or movie in class and you miss the clip or movie, it is your responsibility to find the clip or movie, if possible, and/or get the notes from a classmate.

 Please note: At my discretion, consistent absences, late arrivals, and/or early departures from class, regardless of the reason, may be reflected in your final grade.
-Students are expected to attend all classes; if you expect to miss one or two classes, please use the University absence reporting website https://sims.rutgers.edu/ssra/ to indicate the date and reason for your absence.
+Students are expected to attend all classes; if you expect to miss class, please use the University absence reporting website https://sims.rutgers.edu/ssra/ to indicate the date and reason for your absence.
 An email is automatically sent to me.

 Course Evaluation and Grading: Evaluation of your mastery of the course material will be based on three, non-cumulative, 50-60 question multiple-choice exams.
 Exams may contain short answer questions as well.
 Please show up to exams on time; if you are more than 20 minutes late to an exam, you will not be able to take the exam.
+You must take all 3 exams to pass the course.